TimCares/MasterThesis/docs/thesis/theoretical_foundation/self_supervised_learning.typ

 labeled data, but in contrast to supervised learning labels are generated directly from the data itself.

-A prominent example of self-supervised learning is Masked Language Modeling (MLM) in Natural Language Processing (NLP), which is used in the popular NLP model BERT, the latter being one of the first models trained using self-supervised methods to achieve state-of-the-art performance in NLP @bert.
+A prominent example of self-supervised learning is Masked Language Modeling (MLM) in Natural Language Processing (NLP), which is used in the popular NLP model BERT, being one of the first models trained using self-supervised methods to achieve state-of-the-art performance in NLP @bert.
 In BERT, certain tokens, or words, are masked, i.e., removed, from a sentence, and the model is tasked with predicting the masked tokens.
 Since the labels are derived from the data itself — the words to predict are part of the original data — no human annotation is needed @bert.